 He founded Digicash in 1990, but the company went South and filed for bankruptcy.
-This was the first serious attempt to take digital cash to the real world, although internet adoption was in its infancy at the time.
+It was the first serious attempt to take digital cash to the real world, although internet adoption was in its infancy at the time.

 Further advancement of the technological puzzle came in 1991 when Stuart Haber and W. Scott Stornetta first involved working on a cryptographically secured chain of blocks whereby no one could tamper with timestamps of documents.
-A year later in 1992, they upgraded their system to incorporate Merkle trees that enhanced efficiency thereby enabling the collection of more documents on a single block.
+A year later, in 1992, they upgraded their system to incorporate Merkle trees that enhanced efficiency, thereby enabling the collection of more documents on a single block.

 In 1996 the company Gold & Silver Reserve (G&SR) launched E-Gold, a digital currency backed by physical gold.
-The company launched two years before Paypal, held a title of gold on behalf of their users and allowed them to exchange E-Gold.
+The company started two years before Paypal, held a title of gold on behalf of their users and allowed them to exchange E-Gold.

 Furthermore, even while it was a centralised company, it developed a governance mechanism known as the “e-gold Special Purpose Trust”, the embryo of today’s governance boards.

 “E-Gold also allowed the first international ponzi schemes and the globalisation of fraud”.

 At its peak, e-gold reached $2 Billion worth of transactions a year, 5 million accounts and over 3.5 metric tonnes of gold in its reserves.